GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 We chose to use internally NumPy and CuPy `ndarrays` to store CPU and GPU buffers, respectively, since they are standard and reliable components of the Python ecosystem.
-We rely on those libraries to implement part of the functionality, like `__setitem__` and `__getitem__`, by forwarding the calls to the appropriate NumPy/CuPy function call.
+We rely on those libraries to implement part of the functionality, like :code:`__setitem__` and :code:`__getitem__`, by forwarding the calls to the appropriate NumPy/CuPy function call.
 As a consequence, support for `dtypes` and other functionality is restricted to the common denominator of CuPy and NumPy.

 .. note:: In this document, references to NumPy and CuPy objects or functions use the standard
     shorted prefiex for these libraries, that is :code:`np.` for NumPy and :code:`cp.` for CuPy.